sumanbhattarai/JAVA/OOP/Interface/ReadMe.md

+# Interface

-- Using the keyword " interface" , you can fully abstract a class interface from its implementation .
+- Using the keyword ``` interface ``` , you can fully abstract a class interface from its implementation .

 - That is , using interface , you can specify what a class must do , but not how it does it .